mhdominguez/F-TGMM/README.md

 # F-TGMM

 This fork is confirmed to build and run properly with Ubuntu 20.04 LTS and NVIDIA CUDA toolkit 11.1.
-There are improvements that allow user-set temporal window for logical rules, enhancements to the primary division detection code, and bug fixes to the secondary 3D Haar GPU division classifier.
+There are improvements in the image handling and segmentation routines, enhancements to both primary division detection code and to the secondary 3D Haar GPU division classifier, as well as numerous bug fixes in division detection and temporal logical rules.

 ## Build Requirements